WLAN-Pi/wlanpi-documentation/docs/faq.md

 Up to image version (but not including) v1.9, the only WLAN chipset supported was the Realtek 8812au.
 The Comfast CF-912AC was the only adapter that had been tested to provide support for all WLAN Pi features.

 From v1.9 onwards, support for the Realtek 8812au chipset continued, but a driver for the MediaTek mt7610u chipset was also added.
 Testing was performed with a wide range of adapters using both chipsets.
 The range of features supported varied quite widely and the CF-912AC is still the only adapter that supports all features.
-However, other adapters do work to varing degrees and an alternative adapter may meet your needs.
+However, other adapters do work to varying degrees and an alternative adapter may meet your needs.
 The [testing results][adapter_sheet] showing the adapters tested and the WLAN Pi features that work with each one are shown in this sheet: [link][adapter_sheet]

-(In a future verison of the WLAN Pi image, there will be far more extensive support of features for MediaTek adapters that will be provided by a kernel update within the image.)
+(In a future version of the WLAN Pi image, there will be far more extensive support of features for MediaTek adapters that will be provided by a kernel update within the image.)

 ## Where can I get help support with my WLAN Pi?